gormanlearncode/learncode/README.md

 #mainarea{
  /* this sets an image as the background of main area */
  background-image: url("https://tinyurl.com/255hccs5");
- background-size: cover
+ background-size: cover;
- background-color: #white;
+ background-color: white;
- width:600px;
+ width:1000px;
- height:400px;
+ height:852px;
 }
 /* this sets circle object to round, with an orange background */
 #circle{